swafey-karanja/flutter_interview/README.md

 - **Custom Widgets**: Several custom widgets are implemented, including the bottom navigation bar, carousel slider, and more.
 - **Responsive UI**: The UI components are responsive to different screen sizes.

+##Requirements
+1. Android studio.
+2. Visual studio IDE(optional)
+3. Virtual device or physical device
+4. The latest stable version of flutter and dart.
+5. Windows 10 or higher.

 ## Installation

 To run this project locally, follow these steps: